 Hobbs graduated from the University of Kansas in 1986 with a Bachelor of Science degree in business administration and a minor in economics.
 He also earned a Master of Business Administration degree from Emory University’s Goizueta Business School in 1995.

 Mark Miller is vice president and chief information officer at Plum Creek.
 Miller oversees the company's information technology team and the services it provides to the company.

 He began his career at Plum Creek in 2012, following a professional career encompassing more than 20 years in enterprise technology management, including serving as information technology director with Weyerhaeuser and with Microsoft.
 He also served as president and chief executive officer of Equarius, a professional services firm.

 Miller received a degree in computer science and economics from Pacific Lutheran University.

 Robert J. Olszewski

 Vice President, Environmental Affairs

 Rob Olszewski has served as Plum Creek’s vice president, environmental affairs since October 2001.
-In his role, he is responsible for managing the environmental aspects of approximately 7 million acres of company timberlands as well as the company's manufacturing facilities.
+In his role, he is responsible for managing the environmental aspects of more than 6 million acres of company timberlands as well as the company's manufacturing facilities.

 He began his career in 1980 as state forest hydrologist with the Florida Division of Forestry.
 From 1986 to 1993, he served as director of governmental affairs for the Florida Forestry Association.
 He then worked for Georgia-Pacific and its timber division, The Timber Company, where he served as director of environmental affairs.
 He held this role until he joined Plum Creek in 2001 when Plum Creek merged with The Timber Company.